TarifChandan/admin-dashboard/README.md

 - Using the `grid-template` and `grid-area` properties to define layout areas.
 - Leveraging advanced grid features like `minmax()` and `auto-fit` to build responsive grids without media queries.
 - Effectively combining CSS Grid for macro-layout and Flexbox for micro-layout.

+##

+**Disclaimer:** This project was assigned by The Odin Project.
+The design and concept are part of their curriculum.